Small nuclear reactors: which technologies for which uses?

 It is first necessary to define what a modular reactor is.
 Two types of technological solutions are being developed today, through the hundred or so projects currently underway around the world: SMR (Small Modular Reactor) and AMR (Advanced Modular Reactor).

 AMRs, like SMRs, are small modular nuclear reactors.
 By modular, we must understand that these reactors can be industrialized to be produced on a large scale.
 This is the first revolution compared to historic nuclear power: Small modular reactors are intended to be used in very specific contexts, to meet very local energy needs – heat, steam, electricity.
 This may concern the needs of an energy-intensive industrial site, working in sectors such as steel, chemicals or steelworks for example.
 This can also concern a group of industrial companies, public buildings, grouped in a geographical area and having energy needs that can be met by one (or more) small reactors.
 It will be understood that AMRs and SMRs provide less power than a conventional nuclear reactor, and are intended to be produced in series to be used massively, in order to decarbonize industrial uses that currently emit a lot of CO2.
-To this end, they could be very useful for fueling processes for producing hydrogen, for example, or green fuels.
+To this end, they might be very useful for fueling processes for producing hydrogen, for example, or green fuels.

 In terms of operation, AMRs use technologies developed in the 1960s grouped under the term fourth generation nuclear power.
 Among these technologies, three are currently the subject of work for the development of future AMRs :